lucaswiman/blog/_posts/2015-12-05-swi-prolog-unit-tests.markdown

 date:   2015-12-05 13:38:45 -0800
 categories: prolog testing unit-tests prosaic-prolog
 ---
-I've been trying to learn Prolog, since it seems to be built out of a very different and beautiful set of paradigms than any other programming languages I've used.
+I've been trying to learn Prolog, since it seems to be built out of a very different and beautiful set of paradigms than any other programming language I've used.

-One of my frustrations has been that doing prosaic, simple things seems to be either poorly documented or confusing (because of the paradigm shift required by writing logic programs).
+One of my frustrations has been that doing straightforward things seems to be either poorly documented or confusing because of the paradigm shift required by writing logic programs.

 To that end, I'm recording simple "prosaic" tasks in "Prosaic Prolog" posts.